-\begin{observation} For every vertex $v$ in $T$ we can, given an index $i\in [|\word(v)|]$ and correct $\size$-labels, decide in constant time if the entry of position $i$ in $\word(v)$ is in the left subtree, the right subtree or in $v$ itself.
-In the two former cases, we can also compute at which position it is in the contiguous subsequence of that subtree. \end{observation}
+\begin{obs} For every vertex $v$ in $T$ we can, given an index $i\in [|\word(v)|]$ and correct $\size$-labels, decide in constant time if the entry of position $i$ in $\word(v)$ is in the left subtree, the right subtree or in $v$ itself.
+In the two former cases, we can also compute at which position it is in the contiguous subsequence of that subtree. \end{obs}

-\Cref{obs:descent} directly gives an easy algorithm that descends from the root of $T$ to any desired position in $\word(T)$ in time linear in the height of $T$.
+\autoref{obs:descent} directly gives an easy algorithm that descends from the root of $T$ to any desired position in $\word(T)$ in time linear in the height of $T$.

 As the final information, we also add, for each vertex $v$ of $T$, the height of $v$, denoted by $\height(v)$.
-This information is not needed in this section, but it will be useful in~\Cref{sec:updates} for maintaining balanced trees, so we use it already here.
+This information is not needed in this section, but it will be useful in~\autoref{sec:updates} for maintaining balanced trees, so we use it already here.
 Since the height of $T$ will determine the runtime of our algorithm, we aim to bound it as for binary search trees.
 We say that a tree $T$ satisfies the \emph{AVL condition} if for every vertex $v$ with children $v_1, v_2$ we have that $|\height(v_1)- \height(v_2)| \le 1$ and if $v$ has only one child $v_1$, then $v_1$ is a leaf.
 The AVL condition allows us to bound the height of trees by the following classical result.